saschaSpoonbill/mixtureOfAgentsDemo/readme.md

    TOGETHER_API_KEY=your_api_key_here
    ```

-   **Note:** You will likely need a paid plan from Together to access the required API functionality.
+   **Note:** You will likely need a paid plan from Together.ai to access the required API functionality.